-Philadelphia medical malpractice lawyer Jeffrey Harlan Penneys, Esq. represents victims of a healthcare professional’s failure to provide the expected standard of care to a patient; meaning that a healthcare provider must use the same degree of skill and learning, under the same or similar circumstances, that are used by other members of the medical profession.
+Philadelphia medical malpractice attorney Jeffrey Harlan Penneys, Esq. represents victims of a healthcare professional’s failure to provide the expected standard of care to a patient; meaning that a healthcare provider must use the same degree of skill and learning, under the same or similar circumstances, that are used by other members of the medical profession.
 Unfortunately, some doctors cause harm through their mistakes, ignorance, negligence, lack of skill and misdiagnosis.

 Our personal injury law firm handles these medical negligence cases and more.

-Additionally, death or severe injury that occurs as a result of "routine" treatments or surgeries where the physician or doctor can give no reasonable explanation for the death or worsened condition of the patient, may give cause for a Philadelphia medical malpractice lawyer to make a case that medical malpractice has occurred.
+Additionally, death or severe injury that occurs as a result of “routine” treatments or surgeries where the physician or doctor can give no reasonable explanation for the death or worsened condition of the patient, may give cause for a medical malpractice lawyer to make a case that medical malpractice has occurred.

 Experienced Medical Malpractice Lawyer in Philadelphia Available 24 hours a day, seven days a week!

-Experienced medical malpractice lawyer, Philadelphia injury attorney Jeffrey Harlan Penneys, Esq. will relentlessly pursue compensation for his clients injured by negligence of physicians, nurses or hospitals.
+Jeffrey Harlan Penneys, Esq. will relentlessly pursue compensation for his clients injured by negligence of physicians, nurses or hospitals.
 Our success is based on years of experience litigating all types of personal injury and wrongful death claims.
 Our objective is justice for injured people.